After reviewing the points of inspection for your surgical scissors, it’s important to also test the sharpness of your surgical scissors.

 - Step 1: Using the right thumb and middle (or ring) finger, make sure scissors are held like a surgeon.

-For scissors longer than 4 ½’’ use Spectrum’s standard (Red) scissor test material or Non-Latex (Orange) scissor test material.
+For scissors longer than 4 ½’’ use IMS’s standard (Red) scissor test material or Non-Latex (Orange) scissor test material.

-For scissors 4 ½’’ and shorter in length, use Spectrum’s thin (Yellow) scissor test material.
+For scissors 4 ½’’ and shorter in length, use IMS’s thin (Yellow) scissor test material.

 - Step 2: Cut through material using ½ of blade to cut all the way through to the distal tip.